dsanson/dsanson.github.com/250s2011/_posts/2011-03-30-homework-due-april-5th.markdown

 : 	1d, 2f

 Also
-:	Define logical falsehood in terms of logical inconsistency.
+:	Define logical falsehood in terms of logical consistency or logical inconsistency.